tfutils/tfenv/README.md

 Currently tfenv supports the following OSes
 - Mac OS X (64bit)
 - Linux (64bit)
+- Windows (64bit) - only tested in git-bash

 ## Installation
 1. Check out tfenv into any path (here is `${HOME}/.tfenv`)